filecoin-project/fvm-starter-kit-deal-making/README.md

 yarn install
 ```

-You can deploy the client contract with the `forge` invocation as [described here](https://github.com/filecoin-project/fvm-starter-kit-deal-making/tree/main/client-contract).
+Now, deploy the client contract with the `forge` invocation as [described here](https://github.com/filecoin-project/fvm-starter-kit-deal-making/tree/main/client-contract).

-You can then set the client contract address in your env:
+Now set the client contract address in your env:
 ```
 export CC_ADDRESSS='0xdeadbeef123'
 ```

+Also, edit the contract address in your frontend on `Input.js`: https://github.com/filecoin-project/fvm-starter-kit-deal-making/blob/main/frontend/src/components/Inputs.js#L11

+Make sure you have:
+1. Deployed your client contract on HS
+2. Set the `$CC_ADDRESSS` in your env
-Make sure you set the `$CC_ADDRESSS` and `$PRIVATE_KEY` fields in your env before proceeding.
+3. Set the `$PRIVATE_KEY` in your env
+4. Set the contract adddress in the [frontend](https://github.com/filecoin-project/fvm-starter-kit-deal-making/blob/main/frontend/src/components/Inputs.js#L11)

+before proceeding.

+(1) Can be difficult, try rerunning `forge create` multiple times.
+You can also deploy the client contract through [Remix](https://remix.ethereum.org/) or with your own Hardhat deployment.

 ## (I) Data Prep